Thompson6626/BindVault/README.md

 - **Category Management**: Users can select a category to filter keybindings by category.
 - **Scrollable Grid**: A scrollable table is available to display the keybindings, making navigation seamless.
 - **Keybinding Display**: The keybindings are displayed with their associated keys and descriptions.
+- **SQLite Database**: Uses SQLite as the database to store and retrieve keybindings and categories.
 - **Quit Dialog**: The application provides a quit dialog to confirm whether users want to exit the application.

 ## Installation